 ORCID (Open Researcher and Contributor Identifier) is an open, not-for-profit, international organization formed by the research community to benefit all the stakeholders who support the research ecosystem.
 The vision of this organization is to uniquely identify a researcher or contributor and link their professional activities across disciplines, geographies, and time.

-ORCID provides a persistent identifier, the ORCID iD, that uniquely distinguishes a researcher from others.
+ORCID provides a persistent identifier; orcid id, that uniquely distinguishes a researcher from others.
 The ORCID iD and the associated details are stored in the ORCID Registry, which can be accessed through a unique ORCID account to control and manage the data at the user’s discretion.

 How does the ORCID iD benefit the scientific society?